yhoazk/GPUPrograming/README.md

   2. Allocate memory for the structure defined in the previous step.
 Fill this buffer with vertex shader constatn data. (you can user malloc or new or you can allocate memory from the stack.)
-  3. Create a buffer descriptor by
+  3. Create a buffer descriptor by filling a `D3D11_BUFFER_DESC` structure.
+Pass the `D3D11_BIND_CONSTANTBUFFER` flag to the `BindFlags` memeber and pass the size of the constant buffer description structure in bytes to the `ByteWidth` memeber.